playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 #### Rules of React Hooks {#rules-of-hooks}

-`useState` and `useEffect` are both what are known as a ["React Hooks"](https://reactjs.org/docs/hooks-intro.html).
+`useState` and `useEffect` are both what are known as ["React Hooks"](https://reactjs.org/docs/hooks-intro.html).
 Hooks are React's method of "hooking" functionality into React's framework code.
 They allow you to do a myriad of functionalities in React components.

 Hooks can be identified as a function that starts with the word "`use`".
 Some other Hooks we'll touch on in the future will include [`useMemo`](/posts/ffg-fundamentals-derived-values), [`useReducer`](/posts/ffg-fundamentals-dependency-injection#reducer-pattern), and others.